 Most stainless steel cookware is comprised of a solid core of aluminum or copper, bonded together with a stainless steel exterior.
 The solid core metals are specifically chosen for their ability to evenly disperse and retain heat.
 These cores cool at a much different rate than the stainless steel exterior which can result in warping of the pan bottom surface which can create undesirable results such as uneven heating by the stainless layer becoming convex or bulging away from the solid core.
 This can cause your food to unevenly lay in the interior of the pan, and your liquids and oils to run to the outside of the pan.

-On the exterior bottom side of the stainless steel pan, thermal shock can cause the pan bottom to warp and not sit evenly on the burner or stovetop, resulting in the pan rocking and unable to sit flat.
+On the exterior bottom side of the stainless steel pan, thermal shock can cause the pan bottom to warp and not sit evenly on the burner or stovetop, resulting in the pan rocking and being unable to sit flat.
 This is a huge safety hazard, especially if you're cooking with the kids in the kitchen.

 Another side effect of stainless steel cookware thermal shock is it can cause the rivets that hold the handles onto your cookware to loosen or prematurely fail.
 This can cause handles to fall off at the wrong time or cause the pan to wobble when you're holding the handle.
 Both are dangerous and can be easily avoided.

-Never Put Cookware In The Dishwasher!
+Never Put Stainless Steel Cookware Into The Dishwasher!

 Let me be crystal clear!
 No matter the type of cookware you have be it stainless steel, non-stick, ceramic coated, copper, or cast iron cookware, never ever put your cookware in the dishwasher!